What are the world’s countries doing about climate change?

-Instead, analysis published by the United Nations Environment Programme estimates that the current NDC pledges for 2025/2030 are consistent with a global emissions pathway that would lead to a world that is 3°C warmer on average at the end of the century, than it was at pre-industrial levels.
-This is far from being in line with the Paris Agreement, which aims to limit warming to well below 2°C and pursuing best efforts to keep it to 1.5°C. To close the gap to 2°C, countries need to collectively triple the currently planned cuts in their emissions.
+Instead, analysis published by Climate Action Tracker estimates that the current NDC pledges for 2030 are consistent with a global emissions pathway that would lead to a world that is 2.4°C warmer on average at the end of the century, than it was at pre-industrial levels.
+This is far from being in line with the Paris Agreement, which aims to limit warming to well below 2°C and pursue best efforts to keep it to 1.5°C.

 Steps in the right direction are also being taken by countries that set targets for reaching net-zero emissions of CO2 and other greenhouse gases.
 Sweden and Norway were some of the first countries to legally commit to net-zero targets, and the UK was the first of the G7 major economies to do so with a commitment to reach net zero greenhouse gas emissions by 2050, closely followed by France.
 In 2020, China committed to reaching carbon neutrality by 2060, while South Korea and Japan committed to net zero emissions by 2050.
 Chile and Fiji are also among the countries to have proposed net zero targets, which are pending legislation.
 Net zero targets have gained increased momentum, and analysts suggest that from November 2021, 90% of global GDP was covered by net zero pledges.

 Actually reaching these targets, however, requires rolling out credible policies for reducing emissions immediately.
 While the UK has set a target for net-zero emissions by 2050, it is currently not set to meet its emission reduction targets for the periods 2023-27 and 2028-2032 respectively.
 While emissions in the UK power sector have reduced significantly, policies across the rest of the economy are not on track to lower emissions as needed.